-Prior to making an award, NEH will conduct a risk assessment of successful applicants, consistent with Uniform Guidance §200.205 (see three paragraphs below for more information about the Uniform Guidance provided by the Office of Management and Budget).
+Prior to making an award, NEH will conduct a risk assessment of successful applicants, consistent with Uniform Guidance §200.205 (see the third paragraph below the next heading for more information about the Uniform Guidance provided by the Office of Management and Budget).
 This assessment guards against the risk that federal financial assistance might be wasted, used fraudulently, or abused.
 Based on its risk assessment, NEH will include in the award documents specific conditions designed to mitigate the effects of the risk.